 1. If you want a fast email response, send your email on a Tuesday or Wednesday.

 Tuesdays and Wednesdays have the fastest response time for both recipients and senders.
 As the week goes on, response times get slower.

 2. …But if you want a thorough, detailed response, maybe pick a Friday.

 People are dealing with the most email activity on Mondays.
 As such, they might be more likely to send a reply quickly so they can move on to the next email in their inbox.
-Fridays have the slowest email response time, but also the lowest email volume of the workday.
+Fridays have the lowest email volume of the work week.
 So your recipient is more likely to have more time to respond to your email if you send it on a Friday.

 3. If you want to improve your email response time (or your team’s), monitor it.

-How do your stats measure up to these benchmarks?
+How do your team’s stats measure up to these benchmarks?